Attempted assassination of Abdel Fattah al-Burhan

-On 30 July 2024, the de facto ruler of Sudan and concurrent chairman of its Transitional Sovereignty Council and head of the Sudanese Armed Forces (SAF), General Abdel Fattah al-Burhan was targeted in an assassination attempt using drones at a military graduation ceremony in Jubayt, Red Sea State in eastern Sudan.
-He survived.
+On 30 July 2024, the de facto ruler of Sudan and concurrent chairman of its Transitional Sovereignty Council and head of the Sudanese Armed Forces (SAF), General Abdel Fattah al-Burhan survived an assassination attempt using drones at a military graduation ceremony in Jubayt, Red Sea State in eastern Sudan.

 Background

 On 15 April 2023, Sudan's paramilitary Rapid Support Forces (RSF) launched attacks against al-Burhan's government, triggering a civil war.
 Al-Burhan was pinned down at SAF headquarters in the capital Khartoum until August 2023, when an SAF operation enabled him to evacuate to Port Sudan, where he has been based since then.

 Attack

-al-Burhan was attending a ceremony at a military base in Jubayt, Red Sea State.
+Al-Burhan was attending a ceremony at a military base in Jubayt, Red Sea State.
 Two drones struck the facility after the ceremony ended, killing five people and injuring several others.
-The dead consisted of two of al-Burhan's bodyguards and three military cadets. al-Burhan, believed to be the main target, survived and was evacuated.
+The dead consisted of two of al-Burhan's bodyguards and three military cadets.
+Al-Burhan, believed to be the main target, survived and was evacuated.
 According to SAF spokesperson Nabil Abdallah, he was unharmed.

 The assassination attempt was carried out a day after the Sudanese foreign ministry announced that it would participate in talks with the RSF in Switzerland in August.
 The RSF claimed that they are open to negotiations with the junta but not with Islamists being part of the civil service.